Iwaidja people: Foreign exploration

 The Dutch explored the region in 1636 when Pieter Pieterszoon sailed along the peninsula's coastline, while Abel Tasman also surveyed the area in 1644.
 In 1705, Maarten van Delft surveyed the bay which is now known as Port Essington.

 For the remainder of the 1700s, foreign interest in the region came from the Makassans, who visited the bay annually from Sulawesi to harvest trepang, shark fin, wax and turtle shell.
 There was hostility between the Indigenous people and the Makassans with some being made to work on their boats and a number being taken to Makassar.
 The Indigenous people, however, acquired new technologies from the Macassans such as iron tools and dugout canoes.

 In 1818, Captain Phillip Parker King in began a circumnavigation of Australia and made a detailed survey of the region.
-He named the Cobourg Peninsula and had a small skirmish with some Indigenous men after he appropriated a human skeleton from a burial site.
+He named the Cobourg Peninsula and had a battle with some Indigenous men after he appropriated a human skeleton from a burial site.
+Killing many people in the tribe.